Learn more about ActiveChristianity, or explore our theme pages for more

 Jesus began the well-known Sermon on the Mount with “Blessed are the poor in spirit …” Here is an insight into what that means.

-“And seeing the multitudes, He went up on a mountain, and when He was seated His disciples came to Him.
+“And seeing the multitudes, He went up on a mountain, and when He was seated Hiss came to Him.
 Then He opened His mouth and taught them, saying: ‘Blessed are the poor in spirit, for theirs is the kingdom of heaven.’”
 Matthew 5:1-3.

 Being poor in spirit must be very important and valuable, if it means taking possession of the kingdom of heaven itself!

 How can we know if we are poor in spirit?
 Here are some characteristics of someone who is poor in spirit: